 A door is a movable barrier generally known as a doorway through a building wall or partition for the purpose of offering access to the inside of a building or building room.

 Doors are placed in a position by the door frame, whose members are located over and above the opening or doorway.

 Different parts of a door:

-The frame consists of an assembly of horizontal and vertical members, fastened with topsides and the lower part of an opening in the form of an enclosure in which the shutters are fixed.
+The door frame consists of an assembly of horizontal and vertical members fastened with topsides and the lower part of an opening in the form of an enclosure in which the shutters are fixed.

 Door frames are made of the following materials:

-Concrete frames are now becoming popular in urban areas whereas concrete frames are found at less than half the cost of a teakwood frame.
+- Concrete frames: They are now becoming popular in urban areas whereas concrete frames have half the cost of a teakwood frame.

 These are open able parts of a door, it is an assembly of styles, panels and rails.

 The uppermost horizontal part of the frame is known as head.

 These are the horizontal projections of the head and bottom to facilitate the fixing of the frame on the wall openings, while the length of horns is kept about 10 to 15 cm.